 The mid life crisis!

-Okay, you;re starting to get old and someone in your head has hit the panic button and changed the lightbulb to red!
+Okay, you’re starting to get old and some part of your brain has hit the panic button and changed the lightbulb to red!
 I get it.

 Now it’s time for you.